rdhawladar/viva-rate-limiter/README.md

 The rate limiting package (`pkg/ratelimit`) is designed as a **standalone Go library** that can be imported and used independently of the full Viva Rate Limiter system.

 ### Why Use Our Package?
-- **Battle-tested**: Used in production handling millions of requests
 - **Flexible**: Choose between memory or Redis backends
 - **Simple API**: Easy to integrate with just a few lines of code
 - **Well-documented**: Comprehensive examples and documentation